Wills and same sex couples

 If you want to choose a friend or family member, we encourage you speak with the relevant person to ensure they are aware of the nomination and the corresponding duties when the time comes.

 We can help

 Call us today on 03 9667 6444 for a confidential, obligation-free discussion about your circumstances.
-In addition to our face-to-face will writing services, you can purchase DIY Legal Will Kits online or buy a copy from major Australia Post stores or selected newsagency outlets in Victoria.
+In addition to our will wiritng services, you can complete your will online in as little as 30 minutes for just $69.